Detection of astrophysical gravitational wave sources by TianQin and LISA: Intermediate mass ratio inspirals

 \subsubsection{Light intermediate mass ratio inspirals}

 We study the luminosity distance $D_L$ at which a light IMRI with a mass ratio of 100 can be detected as a function of the binary's total mass $M$ in the observer frame in this subsection. \fref{fig:limri_hor_snr} shows at what distance TianQin, LISA, as well as joint detection, will detect light IMRIs with a SNR of 15, 40, and 100.
-We see that for all masses considered TianQin will reach significantly bigger distances than LISA and thus the distances the joint detection can reach follow those of TianQin closely.
+We see that for all masses considered, TianQin will reach significantly bigger distances than LISA because these sources mainly emit GWs of higher frequencies and thus the distances of the joint detection follow those of TianQin closely.
 Only for masses above roughly $5\times10^4\,{\rm M_\odot}$ LISA's contribution becomes more significant and can contribute to improved joint detection.
 TianQin will detect sources below $1000\,{\rm M_\odot}$ out to a few ${\rm Mpc}$ for $\rho=15$ and below $1\,{\rm Mpc}$ for $\rho=100$ while LISA will detect the same sources with the same SNR to distance of the order $0.1\,{\rm Mpc}$ and $10^{-2}\,{\rm Mpc}$, respectively.
 The distance increases with the mass reaching almost $100\,{\rm Mpc}$ for $M\sim10^4\,{\rm M_\odot}$ and several hundred ${\rm Mpc}$ for $M\approx10^5\,{\rm M_\odot}$ in TianQin and for $\rho=15$ while for LISA and the same SNR the detection distance is around $10\,{\rm Mpc}$ and around $100\,{\rm Mpc}$ for $M\sim10^4\,{\rm M_\odot}$ and $M\approx10^5\,{\rm M_\odot}$, respectively.

 In \fref{fig:limri_hor_inc}, we show the detection distance for a SNR of 40 and different inclinations.
 As usual, face-on sources can be detected further away than edge-on sources differing by a factor of around 3.5 in TianQin (and the joint detection) and almost five in LISA for lighter sources with $M\sim10\,{\rm M_\odot}$.
 For heavier sources with masses of almost $10^5\,{\rm M_\odot}$ the difference further increases to almost five in TianQin and six in LISA.
 Sources with an average inclination of $60^\circ$ can be detected at distances two to three times bigger than edge-on sources in TianQin while for LISA the distance for the two inclinations differs by a factor between 2.5 and three.
 Thus the detection by LISA is slightly more affected by the orientation of a light IMRI than the detection by TianQin and consequently the joint detection.